 The next step is to find out precisely what the warranty covers.
 CPO vehicles from the manufacturer always provide at least a limited warranty and sometimes a limited and powertrain warranty.
 Many CPO programs have differences in their coverage that can be confusing.

 For example, certified pre-owned Lexus vehicles carry a three-year-from-your-date-of-purchase or 100,000-mile warranty.
 The Lexus CPO warranty, for example, includes 24-hour roadside assistance, Trip Interruption Service, and a complimentary loaner car.

 Inspect the Car

 Just because a vehicle is a CPO doesn't mean that you shouldn't completely inspect it before signing the sales contract.
 Some complaints from CPO buyers have indicated that the car they bought had damage.
 Even if the dealer repairs the car when alerted to the damage, the question has to be asked why the buyer let the sale go forward in the first place.
 The damage would immediately become apparent if the buyer did a walk-around or a test drive before the deal closed.

 The point is that you should not blindly trust that a CPO vehicle will be wholly unblemished and free of any issues.
 You should thoroughly check it before closing the sale or even proceeding with the sale.
 If you're concerned with mechanical problems that you can't see, then have a mechanic inspect it first as well.
 Just make sure that you understand the information provided to you after a mechanic's inspection.

 Always Follow Up

-Don't let any issues with a CPO slide, but make sure to follow up on them with the dealership and even with the manufacturer if necessary.
-In one example from Edmunds, a buyer found out that his CPO vehicle did not have tires that met the automaker's specific standards.
+Don't let any issues with a CPO slide.
+Instead, follow up on them with the dealership and even with the manufacturer if necessary.
+In one example from Edmunds, a buyer discovered that his CPO vehicle did not have tires that met the automaker's specific standards.
 The buyer further learned that the particular automaker would not approve a CPO vehicle without tires that met those standards.